DigiWill-dhbw/Documentation/Testplan/Test-Plan.md

 Items for Testing:

-* Java backend
+* Backend
-* Web frontend
+* Web application
+* Mobile application

 ## 4. Outline of Planned Tests

 ### 4.1 Outline of Test Inclusions
-Unit testing the Java backend and ui testing of the Web frontend.
+Backend:
+* Unit testing

+Web application:
+* UI testing

+Mobile application:
+* UI testing

 ### 4.2 Outline of Other Candidates for Potential Inclusion
 Stress testing the application might be potential test cases but these are not in scope of our testing process yet.